AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/sample-data.md

 1. Wait for the project to deploy.

 1. Verify that the installation was successful by going to your storefront page in the integration environment.
-You can locate the URL link to the storefront through the Project Web Interface.
+You can locate the URL link to the storefront through the Cloud Console.

 1. Take a snapshot of your environment: